irosyadi/gitbook/development/blog-markdown.md

 ***

-but only one worked for Gitbook
+but only didn't work for Gitbook

 ## 15. Heading ID